 Another procedure is when the doctor makes a small cut in the cyst to drain the fluid.
 He or she will place stitches at the edge of the cyst to allow a small opening to form.
 This procedure is called a marsupialization.
 You may have light discharge for a few weeks.
 Panty liners should be all you need to take care of this discharge.

 Less common procedures involve using a laser or having surgery to remove the entire gland.
-Both of these procedures are usually performed in a hospital as same-day surgery.
+Both of these are usually performed in a hospital as same-day surgery.

 Living with a Bartholin’s gland cyst

 It’s possible for Bartholin’s gland cysts to come back after treatment.
 This can happen even years later.
 If so, your doctor can treat the cyst again.
 Your doctor also may remove the Bartholin’s glands if cysts recur often.